tus/tus-resumable-upload-protocol/protocol.md

 Clients MUST use a `POST` against a well known file creation URL to request the creation of a new file resource.
-The request MUST include an `Entity-Length` header unless the streams extension is used to upload a file of unknown size.
+The request MUST include an `Entity-Length` header.
+If the [Streams](#streams) extension is used to upload a file of unknown size the header `Entity-Length: streaming` MUST be included.

 The client MAY supply the `Metadata` header to add additional metadata to the file creation request.
 The server MAY decide to ignore or use this information